quat1024/mods/README.md

    * create a Git tag with the current date
 5. push
    * `git push && git push --tags`

+Also remember to update the changelogs on notes.hsa (just do that manually)

 ## Note